-In this phase of the life cycle, the use of the shaver by the end consumer adds to the GHG balance.
+In this phase of the life cycle, the use of the shaver by the end consumer adds to the greenhouse gases balance.
 It requires electricity for charging, which is directly related to emissions from its generation.
-Potential emissions from water usage while shaving is excluded in the LCA due to insufficient data on water consumption.
+Potential emissions from water usage while shaving is excluded in the life cycle assessment due to insufficient data on water consumption.